andriy-pro/project-CAPythons/README.md

 }
 ```

-Or in vscode file->preference, then find unittestArgs and write src\tests in the line after -s
+Or in vscode file->preference->setting, then find unittestArgs and write src\tests in the line after -s